Dr-Lazarus/Dr-Lazarus/README.md

 I'm currently working on my entrepreneurship idea aimed at bringing high end energy analytics to small restaurants.
 I'm originally from a small town called Mysore in India 🇮🇳 and now I'm living in Singapore 🇸🇬 with my family.

 I love dark mode and keeping tabs with latest happenings in the tech space & finance.
-When I'm not working, I like looking deep diving, and cooking a deliciously rich biryani 🍛.
+When I'm not working, you can find me deep diving or cooking a deliciously rich biryani 🍛.

 ## 🚀 Github Stats
 <br/>